ravisuresh229/authorizationiq/README.md

 Run the backend (optional)

 uvicorn server:app --reload --host 0.0.0.0 --port 8001
+_Note: the backend is deployed separately on an EC2 instance for the live demo.
+Running locally requires AWS credentials and model file access._

 🔐 Environment Notes
 Set your AWS credentials using ~/.aws/credentials or environment variables